Ervin Skela: Ascoli

-He signed a one-year deal at Italian club Ascoli and made his debut on 9 September 2006.
-However, Skela did not manage to make his breakthrough in the starting lineup and was released for free soon after.
-During his time there Skela made seven appearances without scoring.
+Skela signed a one–year contract with Italian side Ascoli ahead of the 2006–07 Serie A season and made his debut on 9 September 2006.
+He did not establish himself in the starting lineup and had his contract mutually terminated in early January 2007.
+During his short spell with the club, he made seven appearances in all competitions without scoring.